FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

 Rosbrien Road, which had been included in the 2011 – 2017 Local Area Plan (as extended).

-Cllr Leddin outlined his reason for this proposed amendment outlining that the provision of a link--- 8
+Cllr Leddin outlined his reason for this proposed amendment outlining that the provision of a link
+---
+8

 road will facilitate the future growth of this area in terms of both residential and enterprise